uc-ngondogm/it3038c-scripts/Project1/README.md

 Completed
 Press any key to continue . . .
 ```
+"The object is already in the list."
+Tells you that the static IPs you trying to add is/are already set on the NIC card.

 Now, let switch the Ethernet port back to DHCP.
 Run the script as administrator and type 2 when prompted.
 ```bash